-(Disclosure: Some of the links below may be affiliate links.
-For more information, read my disclosure.)
+(Disclosure: Some of the links below may be affiliate links)

 You probably have heard of P2P Lending!
 It is the new trend of investing these days.
-A lot of people are investing and some people are even using it as their sole investing instrument.
+A lot of people are investing, and some people are even using it as their sole investing instrument.

 When I created my Investor Policy Statement, I stated that I could consider investing between 5% and 10% of my net worth outside of stocks.
 Therefore, I decided to start researching P2P Lending.
 And after a while, I decided to start to invest some money.

 I have not invested a lot of money into it yet.
 And I do not plan to invest a lot of money at all.
 It is just some small diversification.
 I believe this could not replace stock investing.